 The wood obtained from the acid bath

-The first “prototype” was a cube with a side of about 1,5 cm.
+The first "prototype" was a cube with a side of about 1,5 cm.
 The wood obtained from the acid bath generated about 0,63 V. This is enough to power a small sensor.
-When the team created a “mini floor” by putting 30 of these blocks together and making us grow the weight of an adult, the system produced enough power to turn on an LCD.
+When the team created a "mini floor" by putting 30 of these blocks together and putting the weight of an adult on it, the system produced enough power to turn on an LCD.

 The spongy wood produced using the mushroom